nimicent/watson-beat/directory.md

 We are now going to "go into" (or call) the folder (the directory) we downloaded for Watson Beat.

-Still have that terminal up and ready?
-If not, go to your Start Menu, and type "cmd".
+Go to your Start Menu, and type "cmd".
 Right click to "Run as Administrator".

 Command ```cd \```